ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/intersection-algorithms.md

 ```

 Please note that the provided source code does not contain all of the
 functionality to produce the output displayed in this section.
-As explain in the
+As explained in
-next section, you are invited to add the features needed to ensure that
+the next section, you are invited to add the features needed to ensure that
 `intersection` produces the expected output!

 ???+ note